Global Pre-Paid Cards Market Research Report 2021

-Pre-paid cards was strongly impacted by the COVID-19 pandemic in 2020.
-All types of pre-paid cards saw a strong decline in usage due to social isolation measures and other restrictions related to outside-home and tourism activities.

-Euromonitor International’s Pre-Paid Card Transactions in Russia report establishes the size and structure of the market for ATMs cards, smart cards, credit cards, debit cards, charge cards, pre-paid cards and store cards.
+Euromonitor International’s Pre-Paid Card Transactions in United Arab Emirates report establishes the size and structure of the market for ATMs cards, smart cards, credit cards, debit cards, charge cards, pre-paid cards and store cards.
 It looks at key players in the market (issuers and operators), number of cards in circulation, numbers transactions and value of transactions.
 It offers strategic analysis of sector forecasts and trends to watch.

 Product coverage: Closed Loop Pre-Paid Card Transactions, Open Loop Pre-Paid Card Transactions.